DiscordBM/DiscordBM/README.md

    <details>
  <summary> Click to expand </summary>

-`DiscordBM` has full support for slash commands, modals, autocomplete etc...
+`DiscordBM` comes with full support for all kinds of "interactions" such as slash commands, modals, autocomplete etc... and gives you full control over how you want to use them using type-safe APIs.
 You can see Penny as an example of using all kinds of commands in production.
 Penny registers the commands [here](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/CommandsManager.swift) and responds to them [here](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Handlers/InteractionHandler.swift).
 In this example you'll only make 2 simple slash commands, so you can get started: